isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <p style="margin-left: 40px">(a) While the initial set of disclosure proposals were ready in early 2021, we took time to finalise them because of our extensive consultations with the various stakeholders, including the Defence Bar, AGC, and the Courts.</p>

 {:start="41"}
-41. As Minister Shanmugam had stated earlier, these proposals were arrived at after extensive discussions with the Defence Bar.
+41. These proposals were arrived at after extensive discussions with the Defence Bar.
 We presented the proposals to criminal practitioners and members of the Law Society in 2021, and they provided extensive feedback over multiple consultation sessions through to late 2023.
 Some of the proposals were adjusted significantly, following the feedback received.

 {:start="42"}
 42. While we did not agree with the Bar on every point, we explained the rationale for the proposals, and had candid and robust discussions.
 Through this process, we were assured that the viewpoints and implications on the various stakeholders, including the Defence and the Prosecution, have been considered, to ensure that our proposed amendments are fair.

 {:start="43"}
 43. Ultimately, the regime requires all stakeholders to play their part to ensure procedural fairness.
 Prosecutors are expected to discharge their disclosure obligations dutifully.
-The AG has also said publicly that prosecutors take great care to comply with their disclosure obligations, in fairness to the Defence.
+The AG has also publicly said that prosecutors take great care to comply with their disclosure obligations, in fairness to the Defence.
 <br>
 <p style="margin-left: 40px"><b>III.
 Provisions to place the common law disclosure rules on a statutory footing</b></p>